Happern/EventMapping/Notes.md

 	-  Banding in iPhone's- each unique lat, lng appear only once
 	-  Eric Fischer stated that when this filtering is applied ~9% of tweets appear on the map, are we OK with that?
 	- Filtering won't be applied at first, will be tested out as the project goes on
+- Timing
+	- initially tweets from the past 15 minutes will be taken into consideration, this might change
+	- a system should be designed to convey this information
+		- will the data be written and stored in a file?
+		- should we use a web socket to communicate with front-end?
 - Visualization
 	- Different types of data should be returned for trying out different visualization techniques
-		- ie for location the number of people who tweeted at that location can be reurned
+		- ie for location the number of people who tweeted at that location can be returned
 		- or an entry can be returned for each place.
 ### What Do I Need ###
-- Access token
+- Access token (done)

 ## Weather Data ##
 ### Some Questions ###
 - How often are we going to get weather data?
 	- Forecasts are available by minute, hour, day
 		- Minute by minute for the next hr, hour for next 2 days, day for the next week
 	- new query per user or store the data in backend
 	- we can also get the current weather data
 - By what units will we  require the forecast?